HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 * a cloud-deployed use-case and example

 The project will provide [Open Risk](https://www.openriskmanagement.com/) community with:
+* disseminate useful financial knowledge among developers interested in the subject
-* a work-on example and use-case to showcase tools, technologies and functionalities
+* a work-on example and use case to showcase tools, technologies and functionalities
-* feedback about tools from software developers
+* feedback from software developers about community's tools

 **Skills Required**:
 - Python